replicatedhq/help-center/content/docs/native/packaging-an-application/docker-options.md

 {{< linked_headline "Disable Publish All Ports" >}}

 By default, Replicated will bind each exposed port to a random port on the host.
-Use this option to disabled publishing all the ports to the host interfaces.
+Use this option to disable publishing all the ports to the host interfaces.

 ```yaml
     disable_publish_all_ports: true